svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

     form
       ^ self formForImageEntity: self image

-What we do is use the sub type of the mime type, like image/png, to find the parser class.
+What we do is use the sub type of the mime type, like png in image/png, to find the parser class.
 Then we instanciate a new parser on a read stream on the actual bytes and invoke the parser with sending #nextImage, which will return a form.
-The #form method makes it each to invoke all this logic on our current image.
+The #form method makes it easy to invoke all this logic on our current image.

 Now we can have a look at, for example, the default image like this